DFE-Digital/vcf-sw-career-development-design-history/app/posts/beta-phase/2022-12-08-core-website-v6.md

 - **The gov button component button**
 We decided against this as the button component is generally used to carry out an action, for example applying for something.
 - **The action link component**
 The <a href="https://components.publishing.service.gov.uk/component-guide/action_link" target="_blank">action link component</a> provides a nice compromise as it's more interesting and clearer than a standard hyperlink but does not imply the start of an action journey.
-It's also used in several DfE services as detailed in our <a href="https://vcf-sw-career-dev-prototype.herokuapp.com/basic-templates/dfe-components/dfe-action-link" target="_blank">design history</a>.<br>
+It's also used in several DfE services.<br>
 ![Action link component](action-link.png "Action link component")

 ### Addressing the 'practitioner' career stage gap